underground-software/ILKD_course_materials/slides/write.md

     1. Where is `file_permission_default` defined?

-1. Call each hook at stop if one fails
+1. Call each hook and stop if one fails

 1. Statement expression evaluates to return code